 Figure 3.
-Switch Box Paralleling Receptacle.
+Switch Box Contactor Receptacle.

-- 4. Notify field maintenance if there is any evidence of foreign material, signs of corrosion, and damaged and/or missing connector parts. - 5.
-Connect switch box contactor cable(s) (Figure 3, Item 3) to SWITCH BOX CONTACTOR RECEPTACLE(s) (Figure 3, Item 1) located in convenience receptacle compartment (Figure 3, Item 2).
+- 4. Connect switch box contactor cable(s) (Figure 3, Item 3) to SWITCH BOX CONTACTOR RECEPTACLE(s) (Figure 3, Item 1) located in convenience receptacle compartment (Figure 3, Item 2). - 5.
+Notify field maintenance if there is any evidence of foreign material, signs of corrosion, and damaged and/or missing connector parts.

-The first generator set to be placed on-line in a power plant with switch box configuration should be the unit that is hardwired to the switch box and is designated unit A.
+The first generator set to be placed on-line in a PP with switch box configuration should be the unit that is hardwired to the switch box and is designated unit A.

-The DCS does not enable the AC CIRCUIT INTERRUPT switch (Figure 2, Item 1) or the UNIT PARALLEL switch (Figure 2, Item 4) until the generator set has reached [Rated Voltage and Frequency] as shown on the status line of the DCS main display.
+The DCS does not enable the AC CIRCUIT INTERRUPT or the UNIT PARALLEL switches until the generator set has reached [Rated Voltage and Frequency] as shown on the status line of the DCS main display.